Ernyoke/certified-aws-solutions-architect-professional/07-databases/rds.md

     - Normally login is controlled with local database users (username/password)
     - We can configure RDS to allow IAM authentication (only authentication, not authorization, authorization is handled internally!):
     ![ASG Lifecycle Hooks](images/RDSIAMAuthentication.png)

+## RDS Proxy

+- Opening and closing connections consumes resources and takes time => in case we only want to read/write a tiny amount of data the overhead of establishing a connection creates a significant latency
+- Handling failure of databases instances is hard, this adds significant overhead and risks to our application
+- DB proxies can help, but managing them is not always trivial (scaling, resilience)
+- In case of an RDS proxy our application connects to the proxy, which handles connection polling and connectivity to the database
+- RDS proxies provide multiplexing: a smaller number of connections can be used to connect to the database while having a larger number of applications using the database through the proxy.
+This helps to reduce the load on the database
+- RDS Proxy can help with database failover events abstracting this from the applications.
+The proxy can wait until a healthy database instance is in place and can automatically connect to it
+- When to use RDS proxy?
+    - In case we have errors such as `Too many connections`.
+An RDS proxy can reduce the number of connections to the dabase while being able to handle many more connections from the applications to itself
+    - Useful when using AWS Lambda, we won't need to invoke a new connection after each invocation of our function.
+Saves time by connection reuse and IAM auth
+    - Useful for long running applications (SAAS apps) by reducing latency
+- RDS Proxy key facts:
+    - Fully managed by RDS/Aurora
+    - By default provides auto scaling, HA
+    - Provides connections pooling, which reduces DB load
+    - Only accessible from a VPC, not accessible from the public internet
+    - Accessed via Proxy Endpoint
+    - Can enforce SSL/TLS connection
+    - Can reduce failover time by over 60% in case of Aurora
+    - Abstracts the failure of a database away for our application

+## RDS Custom

+- Fills the gap between the main RDS product and EC2 running a DB engine
+- The main RDS is fully managed database service => OS/Engine access is limited
+- In contrast databases running on EC2 are self managed, this can have significant management overhead
+- RDS custom bridges this gap, we can utilize RDS but still get access to customization we would have when running a DB instance on EC2
+- Currently RDS custom works from MSSQL or Oracle
+- We can connect to the underlying OS using SSH, RDP or Session Manager
+- RDS custom will run withing our AWS account.
+Classic RDS will run in an AWS managed environment
+- If we need to perform RDS customization for RDS Custom, we need to look inside the Database Automation settings to make sure we wont have any disruption caused by the Database Automation.
+We need to pause Database Automation for this period